-1. Number and extent of rills: Rills are typically none to rare.
-A few short rills (<1m) may occur on steeper slopes after summer convection storms or rapid snowmelt.
-2. Presence of water flow patterns: Water flow patterns rarely occur on steeper slopes (30% gradient) in areas recently subjected to intense summer convection storms or rapid snowmelt.
-These are short (<2m) and meandering.
-3. Number and height of erosional pedestals or terracettes: Pedestals are none to rare.
-4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground 10-20%.
-5. Number of gullies and erosion associated with gullies: None 6.
-Extent of wind scoured, blowouts and/or depositional areas: None
+- 1. Number and extent of rills: Rills are none to rare.
+If present, occurrence is limited to steeper slopes after summer convection storms or rapid snow melt. - 2.
+Presence of water flow patterns: Water flow patterns are none to rare.
+If present, they will be short (<1 m) and disconnected.
+They will meander and are interrupted by plants and exposed rock. - 3.
+Number and height of erosional pedestals or terracettes: Pedestals and terracettes are none to rare.
+A few pedestals may occur in water flow patterns.
+Terracettes are short and stable. - 4.
+Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground 10-30%, depending on amount of surface rock fragments. - 5.
+Number of gullies and erosion associated with gullies: None

+6. Extent of wind scoured, blowouts and/or depositional areas: None- rock fragments and plants protect soil surface.

-7. Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and annual & perennial forbs) expected to move distance of slope length during intense summer convection storms or rapid snowmelt events.
-Persistent litter (large woody material) will remain in place except during large rainfall events.
-8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil stability values should be 4 to 6 on most soil textures found on this site.
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is thin to medium platy, massive, or granular.
-Soil surface colors are light brownish-grays or pale browns and soils are typified by an ochric epipedon.
-Organic matter of the surface 2 to 4 inches is typically less than 3 percent.
-Organic matter content can be more or less depending on micro-topography.
-10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants (especially deep-rooted bunchgrasses [i.e. bluebunch wheatgrass]) slow runoff and increase infiltration.
-Shrub canopy and associated litter break raindrop impact and provide opportunity for snow catch and accumulation on site.
-11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compacted layers are none.
-Platy, subangular blocky, or massive structure or subsoil argillic horizons are not to be interpreted as compacted layers.
-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Reference Plant Community: Deep-rooted, cool season, perennial bunchgrasses Sub-dominant: Tall shrubs (big sagebrush) > associated shrubs > shallow-rooted, cool season, perennial grasses > deep-rooted, cool season, perennial forbs > fibrous, shallow-rooted, cool season, perennial and annual forbs Other: microbiotic crusts Additional: With an extended fire return interval, the shrub component becomes dominant at the expense of the herbaceous component.
-13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs not uncommon and standing dead shrub canopy material may be as much as 20% of total woody canopy; some of the mature bunchgrasses (<10%) have dead centers.
-14. Average percent litter cover (%) and depth (in): Between plant interspaces (± 15%) and litter depth is ± 1/4 inch.
-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season (through June) + 400 lbs/ac.
-Favorable years + 500 lbs/ac and unfavorable v vears ± 250 lbs/ac.
+- 7. Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and annual & perennial forbs) expected to move distance of slope length during intense summer convection storms or rapid snowmelt events.
+Persistent litter (large woody material) will remain in place except during large rainfall events. - 8.
+Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil stability values should be 4 to 6 on most soil textures found on this site. - 9.
+Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is moderate thick platy.
+Soil surface colors are brownish grays and dark browns and soils are typified by a mollic epipedon.
+Organic matter of the surface 2 to 3 inches is typically 2 to 4 percent dropping off quickly below.
+Organic matter content can be more or less depending on micro-topography. - 10.
+Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants (especially deep-rooted bunchgrasses) slow runoff and increase infiltration.
+Shrubs break raindrop impact and provide opportunity for snow catch and accumulation on site. - 11.
+Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compacted layers are not none.
+Subangular blocky structure should not to be interpreted as compacted layers. - 12.
+Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):

+Dominant: Reference State 1.1 : Deep-rooted, cool season, perennial bunchgrasses > low shrubs (black sagebrush)

+Sub-dominant: >> shallow-rooted, cool season, perennial grasses > associated shrubs > deep-rooted, cool season, perennial forbs = fibrous, shallow-rooted, cool season, perennial forbs = annual forbs.